anikap1234/Online-examination-system/READme.md

 - Keep changes focused and open a pull request with a clear description of what you changed and why.
 - Add tests for any new functionality where applicable.

-**License**
-- This project is a student coursework example.
-Add a `LICENSE` file if you want to open-source it (MIT/Apache recommended for permissive licensing).

-**Contact / Support**
-- For questions about the project structure or running the app, open an issue in your repo or contact the project author.

 ---

-If you want, I can:
-- update `config.py` with comments and examples,
-- add a short `run_local.ps1` PowerShell script to automate setup,
-- or create a minimal `README.md` screenshot and route map for easier onboarding.
-Tell me which you'd like next.